-Dina combines all of who she is with a wonderful group of knowledgeable, caring and loving teachers to serve as the heart of Naked Feet Yoga to the community of Melrose and beyond.
+I am in this journey with a wonderful group of caring teachers who serve as the Heart of Naked Feet Yoga to the community of Melrose and beyond.

 There have been many things in my life over the past few years that have led me to yoga.
 I have moved three times in four years from the West coast, to the South, then up to New England.
 And it has had its challenges.
 The sense of community I found at Naked Feet Yoga felt like the perfect place to explore the new direction in my life and my new home here in Melrose.
 Yoga has helped me find my inner voice, something I had loss over the past few years.
 Practicing yoga has brought back a sense of my true self.

 I am a 200-RYT with Yoga Alliance, having graduated from the Yoga Teacher Training (YTT) program at Naked Feet Yoga with Dina as instructor.

 Having been an elementary school teacher for over 18 years, it feels natural to me to share my knowledge with others.
 Being here at Naked Feet Yoga inspires me in many ways…